 Getting started

-Here we will provide a brief example of how to use DiagnoseHarmonisation within a standard workflow, giving an example of how one would use the python version (which has full functionality) and how one would use the terminal instance of the tool (on csv files).
+Here we will provide a brief example of how to use DiagnoseHarmonisation within a standard workflow, giving an example of how one would use the python version (which has full functionality) and how one would use the command-line tools on spreadsheet files.

 By far the easiest way to run this code is by using a python script and loading your data in as arrays.